 You know that feeling you get in your muscles after a hard workout or the feeling in your calves and legs after a long run?
-That is essentially waste products being built up in the muscles from the high level of activity.
+That is essentially waste products building up in the muscles from the high level of activity.
 Although the brain is not a muscle it is very active and requires a lot of your body’s resources to run during the day.
-When we sleep it is a chance for the brain to wind down and recharge so to speak, and until recently we didn’t know how the brain cleared waste products, it was assumed that there was no lymphatic drainage.
+When we sleep it is a chance for the brain to wind down and recharge so to speak, and until recently we didn’t know how the brain cleared waste products, they assumed that there was no lymphatic drainage.

 Scientists have recently discovered what they call the glymphatic pathway, which is the drainage pathway of waste products from your brain and it is most active during sleep.
-Degenerative conditions of the brain like Parkinson’s, Alzheimer’s and other forms of dementia are linked with build up of waste products, which is why it is vital to get 7-9 hours sleep.
+Degenerative conditions of the brain like Parkinson’s, Alzheimer’s and other forms of dementia links with build up of waste products, which is why it is vital to get 7-9 hours sleep.

 The other interesting discovery is that this pathway appears to be most active when sleeping on your side.
 Well, to be fair the study was done on rodents and not humans however the researches did speculate that this may also be true in humans considering that the natural resting and sleep position in most mammals is the side position.